Magnetization curves of deposited finite spin chains: Results and interpretation

 Additionally to the magnetization curves, Fig. \ref{trimer} includes the crossing fields for various scenarios which can be derived from the magnetization curves.
 The vertical lines marking these fields shift from the analytical solution of a free trimer towards the analytical solution of a free dimer for increasing coupling to the substrate.
 The analytical solutions thus are boundaries for the crossing field independent of the coupling $J_A$.

 Focusing on the strong coupling regime, \figref{trimer15} shows variations of the couplings $J$ and $J_A$.
 Within this regime, i.e. for strong enough $J_A$, the magnetization curves are independent of $J_A$ and coincide with the solution for a free dimer and thus depend on the coupling $J$ in the same way the analytical solution does.
-In particular the crossing field is given by $B_c=2\cdot J/(g \mu_B)$.
-Given a strong enough coupling to reach the strong coupling regime it is therefore possible to derive $J$ from the crossing field.
+In particular, the crossing field is given by $B_c=2\cdot J/(g \mu_B)$.
+Given a strong enough coupling to reach the strong coupling regime it is therefore possible to derive $J$ from the crossing field as done in Ref.~\onlinecite{CFJ:PRL08}.
 Our investigation also shows that the maximum uncertainty in the determination of $J$, in the case of unknown $J_A$, is given by the difference between the (analytical) solutions for the crossing field of the unscreened system and the fully screened one.

-Similiar results are obtained if a triangular structure is used, where all three spins couple to each other, but still only one couples to the substrate, compare \figref{molsurf-f-a}~(b).
-For the case of $J_A = 0$ analytical results can be obtained for both trimer chain and triangle \cite{MSL:PA00}.
-These show that the magnetization curves and thus the crossing fields coincide for T $\rightarrow$ 0.
-Figure \ref{trimertriangle} shows the magnetization curves of triangle and trimer chain for finite temperature where the curves for $J_A = 0$ feature small differences.
+Similar results are obtained if a triangular structure is used, where all three spins couple to each other, but still only one couples to the substrate, compare \figref{molsurf-f-a}~(b).
+In the case of $J_A = 0$ analytical results can be obtained for both trimer chain and triangle.\cite{MSL:PA00} These show that the magnetization curves and thus the crossing fields coincide for T $\rightarrow$ 0 for both systems.
+Figure~\ref{trimertriangle} shows the magnetization curves of triangle and trimer chain for non-zero temperature where the curves for $J_A = 0$ feature small differences.
 For intermediate couplings to the substrate, $0 < J_A <0.5$~eV, the differences are more pronounced.

 Figure \ref{trimertriangle} furthermore shows the case of strong coupling to the substrate, again $J_A \gtrsim 0.5$~eV.
 In this case trimer chain and triangle are indistinguishable on the basis of their magnetization curves and thus their crossing fields, compare $\times$-symbols and upright triangles in \figref{trimertriangle}.